Matthys2/Maze-game/README.md

 I will still be updating his game with updates.
 Only the V2 version will be updated.

-Things I want to add to the game are:
+Things I want to add to the game are (prob not coming any time soon sorry):

 - Create custom mazes
+- Chase mode
+- Custom levels

+Things i want to add soon are:

+- Customisation
+- Saving on device (saves settings, mazes, etc.) (NEXT UPDATE)
+- Dark mode